a-project-x/Prompt-Systems-and-Frameworks/Marketing and Copywriting/Retargeting_Hook.md

-Objection Reversal Framework
+The Retargeting Hook

 Overview

-A retargeting copy system designed to recover abandoned prospects by addressing hidden objections directly rather than relying on discounts or urgency tactics.
+A retargeting copy system designed to recover abandoned prospects through honesty, empathy, and objection handling.

-The framework assumes hesitation is usually caused by uncertainty, not forgetfulness.
+The framework assumes hesitation is usually caused by uncertainty rather than forgetfulness.